NeonFS/NeonFSLib/README.md

 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE.txt](LICENSE.txt) file for details.

+This project uses OpenSSL, which is licensed under the Apache License 2.0.
+Please see the `LICENSE-DEPENDENCIES.txt` file for details on third-party licenses.

 ## Contributions